Ariana Grande Recreated Old Hollywood's Most Iconic

 Grande shared several photos of Middlebrook and the Crawford costume inspiration, too.

 Between her epic Halloween costume and her ability to make fun of herself, Grande has been keeping us very entertained lately.
-It's not even October 31 yet, but the "Dangerous Woman" singer is already an early contender for best celebrity Halloween costume of the year.
+The "Dangerous Woman" singer is already an early contender for best celebrity Halloween costume of the year.
 The only thing that would make the costume even more full circle is if the stars of Murphy's other properties dressed up as each other, too.
 Susan Sarandon and Jessica Lange as the Scream Queens Chanels?
 That's a Halloween costume we'd never forget.

 Read These Stories Next: